 |

 The City The Allies expected Ortona to be taken peacefully, and as they wished to turn it into an administrative centre, complete with port facilities, the city proper was spared any serious bombardment.
-Most of the 10,000 inhabitants had gone; large numbers of the able-bodied males had been removed for slave labour duties in the Reich or fascist-controlled Italy, and the remaining civilians had largely fled to the surrounding mountains,or else nearby railway tunnels.
+Most of the 10,000 inhabitants had gone; large numbers of the able-bodied males had been removed for slave labour duties in the Reich or fascist-controlled Italy, and the remaining civilians had largely fled to the surrounding mountains and nearby railway tunnels.
 The city consisted of an older, densely built up area, and a more modern area to the south.
 The old section consisted of well built stone houses with very narrow streets.
 Most buildings had cellars leading to underground passages under the street, sometimes linking as many as half a dozen houses.
 The new section, of more modern houses, had wider streets and more paved squares.

 At left, a prewar view of Ortona, looking north over the dock area.
 At right, a views of Ortona circa 2005 from Wikipedia.
 The mountains to the west of Ortona are visible.
 The photo shows the size of the coastal cliffs, and the rebuilt San Tomasso Cathedral is plainly visible.
 Below, the castle dominating the north end of Ortona. |